How are Hungarians’ fights against the Ottomans between 1368-1699 being portrayed in history books outside Hungary?

 A few major events that took place before 1526:

-- the wars before the Battle of Nicopolis, 1396: Hungarian kings made preventive attacks against the Ottomans; without these campaigns, the nations of Balkan would have fallen sooner under the Ottoman rule and the fall of Constantinapolis would have happened earlier.
+- the wars before the Battle of Nicopolis, 1396: Hungarian kings made preventive attacks against the Ottomans; without these campaigns, the nations of Balkan would have fallen sooner under Ottoman rule and the fall of Constantinapolis would have happened earlier.

 - King Zsigmond built the southern Borderland system, a double chain of castles that successfully blocked the enemy.
-Moreover, General Hunyadi János almost drove the Turks out from the Balkan in 1443 during his Long Campaign, proving that the enemy can be defeated in open battles.
-A year later, it was only the death of the Hungarian king in the Battle of Várna that gained the luck for the Ottomans, without it they could have been pushed back to Asia and the fall of Constantinapolis would have been postponed or even prevented.
+Moreover, General Hunyadi János almost drove the Turks out of the Balkan in 1443 during his Long Campaign, proving that the enemy can be defeated in open battles.
+A year later, it was only the death of the Hungarian king in the Battle of Várna that gained luck for the Ottomans, without it they could have been pushed back to Asia and the fall of Constantinapolis would have been postponed or even prevented.

 - King Matthias Corvinus, Hunyadi’s son built a very strong country with the largest standing army of Christendom.
 The Black Army successfully blocked the Turks along the Borderland and the king even strengthened his position in Bosnia.
 His General Kinizsi defeated the Turks in the famous Battle of Breadfield (Kenyérmező) in Transylvania, gaining precious decades of peace with this.

 - As the Ottomans could not penetrate through Matthias’ Hungary, they sent an army to Italy.
 They held the town of Otranto for 13 months and it was King Matthias who sent his General Magyar Balázs there to beat them out with only 2,500 men.
 Without him, the Turks could have reinforced their bridgehead and could have attacked Rome.
 It would have been a yummy Golden Apple for Sultan Mehmed II, the taker of Constantinapolis.